 The instrumentation of MT Icon for event monitoring is still in process and is subject to change.
-Some existing event codes are not listed here because they are subject to change, inoperable, or correspond to events that are too obscure to be useful in monitoring.
+Some event codes are not listed here because they are subject to change, not presently working, or correspond to events that are too obscure to be useful in monitoring.

-Much of the instrumentation is relatively untested.
+Some of the instrumentation is relatively untested.